hetida/hetida-designer/docs/adapter_system/blob_storage_adapter.md

 ### Mounting the adapter hierarchy configuration

 The S3 data model is flat, consisting only of buckets in which objects can be stored.
 There is no hierarchy of sub-buckets of sub-folders.
-The blob storage adapter can infer a more complex hierarchical structure to increase  by using delimiters.
-Hyphens `-` are used as delimiters in bucket names and slashes `/` are used as delimiters within object keys to mimic the paths to files in nested folders.
+The blob storage adapter can infer a more complex hierarchical structure by using delimiters.
+Hyphens `-` are used as delimiters in bucket names, and slashes `/` are used as delimiters within object keys to mimic paths to files in nested folders.
 Some tools for S3 blob storages can infer hierarchy in the user interface from object keys with such delimiters.

-The blob storage adapter offers resources from blob storage in a hierarchical structure.
-This hierarchy is defined in a file named `blob_storage_adapter_hierarchy.json` which needs to be available to the runtime service and is loaded at startup.
-E.g. a demo hierarchy can be mounted in the docker-compose setup as follows:
+The blob storage adapter offers resources from the blob storage in a hierarchical structure.
+This hierarchy is defined in a file named `blob_storage_adapter_hierarchy.json` which must be available to the runtime service and is loaded at startup.
+For example, a demo hierarchy can be mounted in the docker-compose setup as follows:

 ```yaml
   hetida-designer-runtime:
     ...